M3CG/pecom_documentacion/docs/disciplinas/estructuras_metalicas.md

 ## Taller de herrería

-No aplica para este Manual.
+No aplica para este manual.

 ## Desmontaje